dujiaxin/python-for-applied-computing/README.md

 is often one of the easiest prepackaged python distributions to install that works on Windows, Mac, and Linux.

-Alternatively, you can download the notebooks and upload them to any other online server that runs jupyter notebooks such as CoCalc or Deepnote.

 ## Order
 This "textbook" is meant to be worked with in the order listed below,